WalletScrutiny/WalletScrutinyCom/_android/com.trycircleapp.wallets.md

 ## Verdict

-We searched for appID 'com.thecirclewalletapp' on Github and it [yielded 0 results](https://github.com/search?q=com.trycircleapp.wallets&ref=opensearch).
-An app's source **cannot be verified** unless the source code is publicly available.
+We couldn't find a link to their source code and also searched for appID `com.thecirclewalletapp` on Github and it [yielded 0 results](https://github.com/search?q=com.trycircleapp.wallets).
+A closed source app **cannot be verified**.